dbtek/dbyll/_posts/2019-03-13-Spring-Boot-Integration-Testing-HttpRequestTest.md

 ```

-So first we sent a POST request to create a product.
-Then we sent a GET request to get the product data and check that actual
+So first sent a POST request to create a product.
+Then sent a GET request to get the product data and check that actual
 and expected responses are same or not.

 ### Notes